golden-dog/golden-dog.github.io/_pages/dogs.md

+---
+permalink: /dogs/
+---
 # Gretel
-Gretel is an absolute sweetheart.
+Gretel is a total sweetheart.
 She is a dark red golden from a line of proven field dogs, and her strong drive has made her an easy dog to train.

 ## Health
 Gretel has completed all health screenings recommended for golden retrievers and has achieved the Canine Health Information Center (CHIC) certification.